PrathamDwivedi27/Auth_Service/StartREADME.md

 23) To handle the error gracefully we have made APPerror using package http server-errors.
 The syntax is not to be find.
 Understand this logic and you can make yourself very easily.
 24) Writing the error in repository layer.
+25) We have made two types of error specific errors like validation error and generic error like in get email.

+26)